hackclub/hackclub/workshops/login_auth/readme.md

 <img src="https://cloud-kfr44a6da.vercel.app/2.png">

-In the console section you'll see all your firebase projects and here you'll see `Add Project Card` so click on that to create a new project.
+In the console section you'll see all your firebase projects and here you will see `Add Project` card so click on that to create a new project.

 <img src="https://cloud-nfiwmg8kh.vercel.app/3.png">